This post may contain affiliate links. Please read our disclosure policy.

 Instant Pot Beef and Broccoli is a one-pot Chinese takeout style meal that is just as good made at home!
-This pressure cooker beef and broccoli recipe has amazing flavor, with tender strips of beef, rice, and broccoli.
+This pressure cooker beef and broccoli recipe has amazing flavor, with tender strips of beef, crisp-tender broccoli, and fluffy rice.
 All made in your pressure cooker!

-• The biggest thing is that I make it all in one pot.
-The beef, broccoli, sauce, and even the rice.
+• The biggest thing is that it’s made all in one pot.
+The beef, broccoli, sauce, and even the rice (optional).

 • There is minimal chopping.
 The beef, onion, broccoli, and garlic.
 Not too bad!